mohitarora/jekyll-template/README.md

 Benefits of using jekyll template are:

-1. Documentation look and feel of all thr projects will be same.
+1. Documentation look and feel of all the projects will be same.
 2. Templates will also be version controlled
 3. Any Custom plugin created for Jekyll will be available for all the projects to use.